PRATIKK0709/NavigationLink-Implementation/README.md

 - NavigationDemoApp:
-This part defines the app's entry point.
+<ins>NavigationDemoApp</ins> defines the app's entry point.
 It's a @main struct that conforms to the App protocol and specifies the initial view to be displayed when the app is launched.
 In this case, it sets the ContentView as the initial view.